Life insurance after divorce

 Having two individual life insurance policies should make things a little simpler in the event of a divorce.
 However, you should check to make sure the policies still provide the cover you require under your changed circumstances.
 You might also want to change the person who is legally entitled to benefit if it’s currently your ex-partner.

 What should you do with joint life insurance after divorce?

-If you have joint life insurance with us, it may be possible to separate it into two policies, as we explain below.
+If you have joint life insurance with us, it may be possible to separate it into two policies.
 However, this option isn’t available with every insurance company.
 If this is the case with your life insurance provider, there could be two routes you could take:

 One of you takes over the policy while the second person arranges a new policy for themselves if they still need life insurance.
 You should check your policy booklet to see whether this is an option.

 You cancel the policy and take out a new single life policy suited to your changed situation.
 However, it’s worth bearing in mind that there are potential downsides to doing this.
 Premiums are likely to be higher as you’ll now be older than when you took out the original policy, and you may need to go through health checks before a new policy is agreed.
 You might want to check your new policy is in place before cancelling any existing cover.